Ryan Reynolds Epically Burns Hugh Jackman Following ‘Logan’ Success

 Ryan Reynolds and Hugh Jackman’s online friendship is one that constantly delights the world wide web.
-The duo have repeatedly turned to Twitter to joke with one another over the years, especially after both Deadpool’s huge success back in February, 2016, and Logan’s recent triumph at the box office.
+The duo have repeatedly turned to Twitter to joke with one another over the years, especially after Deadpool‘s huge success back in February 2016, and Logan‘s recent triumph at the box office.

 It was in the wake of Logan‘s superb reviews and its opening weekend haul of $254.6 million across the world that Ryan Reynolds decided to continue his exchanges with the Australian actor.
 It all started when Jackman posted an innocent picture of the crowds at the Beijing premiere for Logan.